 Kantale is a town in the eastern Sri Lankan district of Trincomalee.
 The settlement is 38 kilometers (24 miles) south of Trincomalee.

-Kantale Tank, also known as “Gangathala Vapi,” is said to have been erected by Aggabodhi the II (606-618) and then renovated and developed by Parakramabahu the Great, according to the ancient chronicle Mahavamsa (1153-1186).
+Kantale Tank, also known as “Gangathala Vapi,” is said to have been erected by Aggabodhi II (606-618) and then renovated and developed by Parakramabahu the Great, according to the ancient chronicle Mahavamsa (1153-1186).
 The total area is 3,750 hectares.
 It was built to irrigate agriculture in this arid region.
-The water supply for it is the Mahaweli River, the island’s longest, which runs out to sea near Trincomalee.

-The Kantale Tank, one of Sri Lanka’s oldest reservoirs, provides water to a large region of Trincomalee and the surrounding areas for paddy and sugar cane fields, as well as human consumption.
+The Kantale Tank, one of Sri Lanka’s oldest reservoirs, supplies water to a large region of Trincomalee and surrounding areas, supporting paddy and sugarcane fields as well as human consumption.

 Kanniya Hot Water Springs

-The Kanniya Hot Water Springs is a site with hot wells located in Trincomalee, Sri Lanka.
-There are seven wells in a square shape.
-Wells are only 3 – 4 feet deep and you can see the bottom.
-The temperature is considerably high but varies slightly from one spring to another.
-Wells run out of water when 10-15 buckets of water are taken out.
+The Kanniya Hot Water Springs are a site with hot wells located in Trincomalee, Sri Lanka.
+Here you can find seven wells.
+The temperature is somewhat high, but it varies slightly from one spring to another.

 Beaches in Trincomalee